The Importance of RESP’s

 “What if My Child Isn’t Ready for School?”

-There’s no timeline or deadline for your RESP.
+There’s no timeline or deadline for your Registered Education Savings Plan.
 Whether your child is 18 or 44, it’s there for their education.
 This is important as many Canadian high school grads are choosing to take some time to work and settle their plans before going off to university.
 You can keep contributing to the account or let your adult child contribute to their own RESP.
 Either way, it’ll continue to grow until they’re ready to use it.
 RESP’s can also be rolled over to other siblings who may choose to go to school.
+Know more about the child savings plan in Canada.

 Teaching Your Child About Money